Ice the Frost Lord

 is awarded for stealing the flames from four enemy capitals and completing a turn-in quest for all four.
 When you right-click the enemy capitals' fires, a small flame appears in your pack as a quest to turn in at a Festival Loremaster (located around major city fires everywhere).
 Grab all four flames (Orgrimmar, Thunder Bluff, Silvermoon, and Undercity if you're Alliance; Stormwind, Ironforge, Darnassus, and the Exodar if you're Horde), and you'll get a final quest called A Thief's Reward

 that, once completed, will give you the King of the Fire Festival achievement.

 Stealing enemy fires is a lot easier with flying mounts in Azeroth, but let's face it -- there's nothing easy or risk-free about getting into an enemy capital, regardless.
-In 2013, you have the additional wrinkle of cross-realm zones in the Exodar, Darnassus, Ironforge, Undercity, Silvermoon, and Thunder Bluff.
+There is also the additional wrinkle of cross-realm zones in the Exodar, Darnassus, Ironforge, Undercity, Silvermoon, and Thunder Bluff.
 (I have my bank alt in Thunder Bluff and have been surprised by how many players CRZ typically adds to the central business district.)
 On low-population servers, you may well encounter more players in CRZ cities than you do in the faction flagships of Stormwind and Orgrimmar, which might make King of the Fire Festival much harder than it's been in recent years.
 Either way, try not to do this at peak play times if you're on your own.Alliance

 Orgrimmar has historically been the most difficult, particularly for those without access to a flying mount.Stealing Thunder Bluff's Flame